 More recently, a new kind of electronic thermometer has appeared on the market.
 This new kind of thermometer works by measuring the temperature of your eardrum.
-Since the eardrum is also known as the "tympanic membrane," these thermometers are sometimes called "tympanic thermometers."
+Since the eardrum is also known as the "tympanic membrane," these thermometers are sometimes called "tympanic ther-40 mometers."

 Why the eardrum?
 The carotid artery that supplies blood to the hypothalamus-the body's temperature control center-passes through the eardrum.
-For this reason, the temperature of your eardrum corresponds very closely to the core temperature of your body.
-Although doctors and scientists have known this fact for many years, only since the mid-1980's have commercial devices been available to measure eardrum temperature in a clinical setting.
+For this reason, the temperature of your eardrum corresponds very closely to the entists have known this fact for many years, only since the mid-1980's have commercial devices been available to measure eardrum temperature in a clinical setting.